Self-Service Solutions

 Customers who cannot find a relevant article will not experience it as a self-service success.
 Search quality inside your help center matters.
 The most common problem: customers search using product terminology from older versions, and articles are written using current terminology.
 A customer searching for "integrations" may not find articles tagged "connections" if those are two different words for the same thing in different product versions.

-How do you build a self-service rate that compounds over time?
+How to build a self-service rate that compounds over time

 Self-service rate is a lagging indicator.
 It reflects decisions made months earlier about documentation coverage, accuracy, and maintenance.
 Teams that improve it fastest treat documentation as a product: with coverage goals, quality standards, and a maintenance process tied to engineering releases.